Canceled TV Shows 2018: Here Are All Of The Shows That Have Been Axed, So Far (Cable And Streaming Edition)

 Life Sentence: Lucy Hale’s post-Pretty Little Liars career got off to a rocky start with this CW entry, which only lasted one season.

-Here and Now: despite the star power of Tim Robbins and Holly Hunter, the HBO drama only lasted one season.
+Here and Now: Despite the star power of Tim Robbins and Holly Hunter, the HBO drama only lasted one season.

 Ash Vs. Evil Dead: The Starz original made it three seasons.

-Homeland: This one is currently a toss-up: though star Clair Danes told Howard Stern that the most reason season, its eighth, would be its last, Showtime has yet to confirm or deny.
+Homeland: This one is currently a toss-up: though star Claire Danes told Howard Stern that the most reason season, its eighth, would be its last, Showtime has yet to confirm or deny.

 Broad City: this show is only canceled in a technical sense.
 Comedy Central has confirmed that it’s not producing any more episodes, but a whole season has yet to air, with a possible air date set for some time in 2019, according to TVLine.